7 Awesome Things To Do in Chiang Mai

 2. Find Religion

 With the diversity of religions in Thailand, Chiang Mai has a long religious background.
-The sacred land of Chiang Mai has not yet contained temples with unique architecture and impressive appearance; you can admire the beauty of this temple on the roads.
+The sacred land of Chiang Mai has not yet contained temples with unique architecture and impressive appearance; you can admire the beauty of these temples on the roads.
 Every year, many religious festivals take place here such as the lantern festival.

 Explore some iconic temples in Chiang Mai: